rwcarlsen/cppscratch/matprop.md

 - [x] handle initial conditions
 - [ ] rendezvous/communicate stateful props correctly after mesh refinement/repartitioning

+Thoughts on further improvements:

+The current handling of mapping one property to multiple others via a single mapper is somewhat restrictive and not natural for implementing things like boundary or block restriction the way moose currently does.
+Maybe it would be better to have a boolean function that takes a location argument associated with each property - and there can be multiple properties with the same name.
+If a property's bool func returns true, use that property, otherwise continue searching through same-named properties until one returns true.
+You could even have a debug mode check that throws errors if more than one property's func returns true for a particular location.

 Weaknesses:

 * Property value retrieval becomes a function call instead of a member access - a bit more